tymyrddin/blue/source/docs/active/design/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: If they spot it, it’s not a honeypot—it’s a cautionary tale.
+   :caption: If they spot it, it is not a honeypot.
+It is a cautionary tale.

    tactics.md
    taxonomies.md